|German Warplanes of the Second World War preserved in Canada

 * Photos 1-3.
 Messerschmitt Me 262A-1 (Wk Nr.
 111690), coded "White 5", of I./JG 7, designated RAF AM80, alongside an RCAF de Havilland DH.98 Mosquito at Aylmer, Ontario in 1952.
 (RCAF Photos)

 Me 262A-1 (Werk Nummer 111690), coded "White 5" of I./JG 7, was built by Messerschmitt at Schwabisch Hall.
 It was surrendered at Fassburg, where it had been flown by Fritz Stehle, who was responsible for the last kill of the war, after arriving there from Melsbroek on 5 August 1945.
 The aircraft was transferred to Farnborough via Manston on 6 and 7 August.
 It later appeared in a static display during a German Aircraft Exhibition coded as RAF AM 80.
 AM 80 was packed and shipped to Canada on SS Manchester Shipper on 23 August 1946, arriving in Montréal on 1 September.
-This aircraft was destroyed during fire-fighting exercises at RCAF Station Aylmer, Ontario , ca. 1949.
+This aircraft was scrapped near Aylmer, Ontario , ca. 1949.

 * Photos 1 & 2.
 Messerschmitt Me 163B (Werk Nummer 191916) or (Wk.
 Nr.
 191914), designated RAF AM 220, belonged to JG 400.
 It was surrendered at Husum and shipped to the Royal Aircraft Establishment at Farnborough and from there went to No. 6 MU, Brize Norton, on 1 August 1945.
 Recorded at No.6 MU in the Census of 21 March 1946 and despatched to No. 47 MU, Sealand, on 17 June 1945.
 It was crated at Sealand for shipment to Canada and left Salford Docks aboard the SS Manchester Commerce on 28 August 1946, arriving at Montréal on 9 September.
 It was stored in various locations until arriving at Rockcliffe where it is currently preserved in the Canada Aviation and Space Museum (CASM), Ottawa, Ontario; coded "Yellow 26".
 There is some doubt about the accuracy of the Werk-Nummer of this aircraft, which has also been reported both as (Wk.
 Nr.
 191913), and (Wk.
 Nr.
 191916).
 (Author Photos)

 * Photo.
 Messerschmitt Me 163B Komet rocket-propelled fighter (Wk Nr.
-191095), on display at the National Museum of the United States Air Force, Dayton, Ohio.
+191095), with the National Museum of the United States Air Force, Dayton, Ohio.
 (NMUSAF Photo)

 Messerschmitt Me 163B-1a Komet, (Wk.
 Nr.
 191095), also belonged to JG 400.
 It was surrendered at Husum and shipped to the RAE where it was designated RAF AM 211.
 It was despatched from Farnborough to No. 6 MU, Brize Norton, on 25 July 1945.
 AM 211 was sent to No. 47 MU, Sealand on 26 June and crafted for shipment to Canada, leaving Salford Docks on board the SS Manchester Commerce on 28 August, and arriving at Montréal on 9 September 1945.
 Subsequently, it was used as a gate guardian at RCAF Station St Jean, Québec, until it was taken over by the Canadian War Museum (CWM) in Ottawa.
 This aircraft passed to the Canadian National Aeronautical Collection (CNAC), now the CASM, at Rockcliffe, near Ottawa, Ontario, in 1964.
 AM 211 was restored to display standard in the CNAC workshops and loaned to the NMUSAF from 1978-1985.
 It was a gift from the CASM jto the NMUSAF in 1999.
 During the aircraft's restoration in Canada it was discovered that the aircraft had been assembled by French “forced labourers” who had deliberately sabotaged it by placing stones between the rocket's fuel tanks and its supporting straps.
 There are also indications that the wing was assembled with contaminated glue.
 Patriotic French writing was found inside the fuselage.